Clements 2022 taxonomy update for AviSys

 The N.A. mode checklist has 1031 species.
 The N.A. mode checklist is constrained to continue to be a North American checklist; there is no way to integrate Hawaii into it.
 Thus, it can no longer match the ABA checklist, but does match the ABA checklist for the continental area.
 For guidance on how to display the new ABA checklist, see The new ABA checklist.

 The taxonomic update also provides updates to the built-in state and province checklists.
 The built-in checklists are based on the most current records committee lists that I could find as of October 2022 (but do not include any species not accepted by ABA).

 Also, the 2022 version of the nation checklist addon is available as a separate download.

 Preparation for update

 Anti-virus warnings.
-It is likely that your anti-virus program will put up warnings when you try to run the program, for the simple reason that this is a program that it hasn't seen before, and is not in its database.
-Anti-virus programs are always suspicious about such programs and put up warnings even though they have no idea about what's in it.
+It is likely that your anti-virus program will put up warnings when you try to run the program, for the simple reason that this is a program that the anti-virus program hasn't seen before, and is not in its database.
+Anti-virus programs are always suspicious about such programs and put up warnings even though they have no idea whether it's dangerous.
 You can run the program safely.
-If you want to be super-cautious, you can have your anti-virus scan the program file before you run it.

 |AviSys data folder, e.g., C:\AVI6\KENT|